nucypher/nucypher/docs/source/guides/worklock_guide.rst

     To reduce complexity, calculations are performed in a step-wise manner which may lead to minor rounding differences in the determined values.

-For each scenario, assume that:
+For each scenario, assume the following hypothetical WorkLock properties:

  #.
 WorkLock holds 280,000,000 NU tokens and the minimum bid is 15 ETH.
  #.
 The minimum amount of NU required to stake is 15,000 NU and the maximum stake size is 4,000,000 NU.